haighis/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 }
 ```

-{% hint style="warning" %}
 If you have activated "App Certificates" in the Agora Project Settings and so use the Agora Token Server, then you will need both Tokens to Start a Meeting at the Agora Meeting Controller Component.
-{% endhint %}

-{% hint style="success" %}
 We strongly recommend to use Agora Meeting Tokens to ensure a secure Meeting and Realtime Messages Experience for your Users.
-{% endhint %}

 ### Agora Token Handling